shinesolutions/aws-scripts-mon/README.md

 A fork of [AWS CloudWatch Monitoring Scripts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html), which customises the metric's `Filesystem` value to be the same as the `Mount` value.

-We add this customisation because we would like to be able to explicitly define the value of both `Mount` and `Filesystem` within the metric, which will then allow us to filter the metrics, in our case, when using [CloudWatch Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html).
+We added this customisation because we would like to be able to explicitly define the value of both `Mount` and `Filesystem` within the metric, which will then allow us to filter the metrics, in our case, when using [CloudWatch Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html).

 On the original code, the `Filesystem` value is derived from `/bin/df -k -l -P $df_path` which can differ between systems.
 This causes a problem where we can't guarantee what `Filesystem` value to use when filtering the metrics.

+Other than that, we also added HTTP proxy support which was extracted from [Muhammet Arslan's aws-mon-scripts fork](https://github.com/geass/aws-mon-scripts).
+This adds a new proxy flag `--proxy="http://someproxy3128/"` .
+Credit goes to Muhammet for this feature.

 Usage
 -----